-4.2.3 Airborne ISR.
+4.3.3 Airborne ISR.
 The ability of A&S assets to detect emplaced IEDs consistently and reliably has in recent years benefitted from significant technological development.
-Among many enhancements, infrared (IR) and electronic imaging represent important steps forward, and other Multi-Sensor ISR (MSI) configurations are capable of bringing together multiple systems, providing the kind of persistent, layered ISR capability that is the key to successful airborne ISR-delivered

-C-IED.
-Ongoing research in airborne ISR detection technologies includes systems able to sense electromagnetic emissions, those with improved IR capability, new Synthetic Aperture Radars (SAR) and such capabilities as ground-penetrating radars, potentially mounted on small UAVs as well as on manned platforms.
+Among many enhancements, Infrared (IR) and electronic imaging represent important steps forward, and other Multi-Sensor ISR (MSI) configurations are capable of bringing together multiple systems, providing the kind of persistent, layered ISR capability that is the key to successful airborne ISR-delivered C-IED, and which represents a primary data provider for many of the intelligence disciplines.
+Ongoing research in airborne ISR detection technologies includes systems able to sense electromagnetic emissions, those with improved IR capability, Synthetic Aperture Radars (SAR) with enhanced resolution and such capabilities as groundpenetrating radars, potentially mounted on small UASs as well as on manned platforms.
 Nevertheless, achieving substantive, repeatable results remains a challenge, and there is likely to be pressure on ISR assets for other tasks.
-Furthermore, the optimisation of airborne ISR remains reliant on both the provision of appropriate E&T to the audiences identified in Chapter V, and on processes able to exploit the data collected, and described in Chapter VI.
+Furthermore, the optimisation of airborne ISR remains reliant on both the provision of appropriate E&T to the training audiences identified in Chapter V, and on processes able to exploit the data collected, and described in Chapter VI.
 Lastly, device detection is requiring sensors to become more and more specialised and highly sensitive.
 The number of sensors needed to detect all of the various types of IEDs is expanding and is expected to continue to do so.
 As such, it is important to seek a 'plug and play' capability so that multiple types of sensors can be utilised and exchanged on a single airborne platform.
-A UAV, which minimises risk to human life, may be preferable because it can provide long endurance and is difficult to detect in the air.
+UAS-type platforms, which minimise risk to human life, may be preferable through their longer endurance and ability to avoid detection when airborne.
 Plug and play capability also minimises the use of ramp space and the number of personnel required to operate a completely separate platform.
-When nations are seeking to procure a new sensor for C-IED (or other) missions, it is, therefore, desirable that the sensor is capable of operating on UAV types already used by that nation.
-Likewise, if a nation is procuring a new UAV, the platform should be able to operate multiple sensor types, themselves capable of being exchanged depending on the mission.
+When nations are seeking to procure new sensors for C-IED (or other) missions, it is, therefore, desirable that such sensors are capable of operating on UAS types already used by that nation.
+Likewise, if a nation is procuring a new UAS, the platform should be able to operate multiple sensor types, themselves capable of being exchanged depending on the mission.

-4.2.4 Space-Based ISR.
-There is a widespread view that the simpler the IED, the less useful is Space-based ISR in detecting it.
+4.3.4 Space-Based ISR.
+There is a view that the simpler the IED, the less useful is Space-based ISR in detecting it.
 While this may be the case, for example, in respect of small VOIEDs constructed from basic materials, larger or more complex devices are susceptible to detection using existing CCD technologies.
 In fact, one of the most significant factors limiting the use of Space-based ISR in defeating emplaced IEDs lies in the finite number of satellite passes available in any given period.
-Apart from its own ISR contribution, the utility of Space capability in the counter-device role may instead fundamentally lie in providing, or at least facilitating, the more rapid passage of warnings from Space-based, airborne or ground-based ISR capabilities to personnel in the vicinity of a threat - including potential emplaced IEDs, as well as to other agencies.
+Apart from its own ISR contribution, the utility of Space capability in the counter-device role may instead fundamentally lie in providing, or at least facilitating, the more rapid passage of warnings from Space-based, airborne or ground-based ISR capabilities to personnel in the vicinity of a threat, including potential emplaced IEDs, as well as to other agencies.
 In short, while Space-based ISR capability needs to be deployed in a way that capitalises on its strengths, including in CCD, this should not detract from its key role in enabling rapid and reliable communications.
-As with airborne ISR, relevant E&T and robust, agile, well-understood processes are needed if the maximum C-IED benefit is to be gained from this and other Space-based capabilities.
+As with airborne ISR, relevant prepare the force provisions and robust, agile, well understood processes are needed if the maximum C-IED benefit is to be gained from this and other Space-based capabilities.